- Academic Affairs

-This course covers the International Air Transport Association manual of International Civil Aviation Organization regulations and Department of Transportation regulations and guidelines that pertain to shipment of biologic products or diagnostic specimens or dangerous goods, such as infectious substances, dry ice, or other hazardous materials.
-This shipping training course is required every two years for anyone who ships these materials.
+This course covers the International Air Transport Association manual of International Civil Aviation Organization regulations and Department of Transportation regulations and guidelines that pertain to shipment of biologic products or diagnostic specimens or dangerous goods, such as infectious substances, genetically modified microorganisms, biological products, dry ice, and other hazardous materials.
+This shipping training course is required every two years for anyone who prepares packages for shipment or ships these materials.

 - Fundamental Radiation Concepts and Applied Radiation Safety Practices

-- Nature and Origin Ionizing Radiation o Interactions of Radiation with Matter
+- Nature and Origin Ionizing Radiation to Interactions of Radiation with Matter

 - Principals of Radiation Detection

 - Biological Effects of Ionizing Radiation

 All employees working in a laboratory should complete laboratory safety training.
 New employees should attend in-person training, then complete online refresher training every year thereafter.
 Topics covered in each module are listed below: